jedwards1211/metacave/README.md

                                             station.
 They will also be associated with the surrounding shots
                                             Default unit: "distUnit"

+              splays: [                     Optional - Array of splay shots from the station.
+Each object in the array represents a splay shot from the station If this property is null, empty, or doesn't exist there's no splay shots from this station.

+                    {

+                    "dir": "fs"             Optional enumeration - The direction of the splay's measurement.
+There are two supported directions:
+                                            "fs" and "bs", which are abbreviations for frontsight and backsight respectivly.
+A frontsight are measurements where the data was collected from current station to the splay station.
+A backsight are where the data was collected from the splay station to the current station.
+                                            Default value: "fs"

+                    "dist": 15.3            optional distance - the distance between the current station and the splay station.
+                                            If omitted, means the data is missing.
+This splay shot distance is ignored from the total surveyed distance.
+                                            Default unit: "distUnit"

+                    "azm": 204.5            Optional angle - the azimuth of the splay shot If omitted, means the data is missing Default frontsight unit: "fsAzmUnit", then "angleUnit"
+                                            Default backsight unit: "bsAzmUnit", then "angleUnit"

+                    "inc": -5               Optional angle - the inclination of the splay If omitted, means the data is missing or using station depths (dive data has no inclination).
+                                            Default frontsight unit: "fsIncUnit", then "angleUnit"
+                                            Default backsight unit: "bsIncUnit", then "angleUnit"

+                    "splayDepth": 4.25,     Optional distance - depth underwater for dive at the splay station (must be positive)
+                                            If current station has "depth" property and this property exist inclinations can be omitted from the splay shot
+                                            Default unit: "distUnit"

+                    },
+                    { ... }                 Another splay shot from the station
+               ]
             },
             {                               This is a shot from the previous station to the following station